 What is your tuition?

-Our tuition is a flat rate per month of $3,000.00 which covers all of our services both in-person and virtually.
-We expect that students enroll with us for the duration of a semester (including preparation time), which is usually 4.5 months.
-If the college is on a quarter system, we pro-rate accordingly.
-Summers are also condensed to 3 month expected enrollment period.
-If a student enrolls mid-semester then we pro-rate as well.
+Our tuition is a flat rate per month of $3,000.00 which covers all of our services, both in-person and virtually.
+We expect that students enroll with us for the duration of an academic year (including preparation time), which is usually 9 months.
+When a student is ready and demonstrates certain competencies to warrant a step down in service, we adjust the price accordingly at the beginning of the academic year.
+Our goal is to eventually “work” ourselves out of a job.

 Is tuition for college included in your price?